Ksani1/Ksani1.github.io/README.md

 - In charge of on-site (Level-1) support to fix the robotic kiosk when it failed, ensuring minimal downtime and uninterrupted service.
 - In-depth training with the lead mechanical engineer on the operation of the Smoothie robotic system.

+### Software Engineering Intern
+**Open Learning Exchange**
+*Cambridge, MA, Nigeria · (remote)*
+*SEPT 2020 – DEC 2022*

+- Improved the stability, performance, and user experience of the MyPlanet Android application, reducing app crashes by 25%
+- Spearheaded new features for the MyPlanet app, increasing user retention by 20%
+- Achieved key milestones such as reducing app crashes by 25% and improving app load times by 15%

 ### IT Support Specialist
 **Romptech Scientific Supplies Company Limited**